 - Excluding an IP address may exclude the entire website domain.

 - Which port the website used.

 - Port numbers help identify what type Internet activity was used.

 - Knowing the type of Internet activity can help isolate the cause of the issue.

 - Whether the website was inbound or outbound.

-- Outbound: A file or process attempted to contact an IP address that is in our database.
+- Outbound: a file or process on the device attempted to contact a malicious IP address.

-- Inbound: An IP address that is in our database attempted to contact the computer using a file or process.
+- Inbound: a malicious IP address attempted to contact the device.

 - The file (or process) on the device that was used to contact the website.

 - Internet activity is often transferred using files on your device.